-If you choose to send messages only when errors occur, also known as JIT, (Just in Time) messaging, you can set an additional advanced option, indicating the size of the log cache.
-When the contents of the log file exceed the specified size, it deletes the oldest items.
-The default size is 1KB.
-Note that in JIT mode, the output of the lr\message and lr\log\message functions are not sent to the Output window or log file.
+If you choose to send messages only when errors occur, also known as JIT, (Just in Time) messaging, you can set an advanced option, indicating the size of the log cache.
+See "Setting the Log Cache Size" on page 153.

-Log Detail Level
+Setting the Log Detail Level